 The Execution: Once again, the defense rotates as if a runner will be thrown out at second.
 After receiving the pitch, the catcher makes a quick, strong throw to third.
 The runner will steal second base, and we’re okay with that.

 Considerations: It’s absolutely critical that the left fielder charges to back up the throw to third.
-In the event of overthrow, we need to keep the runner from scoring.
+In the event of an overthrow, we need to keep the runner from scoring.

 The Play: Throw from Catcher to Second Baseman